Where do you find the cash to fund your dream? This article uncovers where to find money to start a gift basket business.

 Now it’s your turn to determine where to find the money.
 Here are options.

 Your own savings

 Do you work full time or part time?
-If so, take time to list your expenses to learn if there’s a fixed sum of cash to put away each pay period.
+If so, make time to document your personal expenses to learn if there’s a sum of cash you can put away each pay period.
 This is what designers I work with do to fund their dream.
-You may or may not have a savings account for additional monies, but it’s understandable if you don’t want to tap those funds.
+You may or may not have a savings account to find additional monies, but it’s understandable if you don’t want to withdraw from those funds.
 It’s your choice.